We created Pedestal as a web framework. At the base, every web framework must solve certain common problems:

 Interceptors expect certain keys to be present in the context map.
 These context bindings are part of the contract between provider and interceptors.

-Along with moving core logic into interceptors, we have move the HTTP connection handling out of interceptor processing to create an interface for the chain provider.
+Along with moving core logic into interceptors, we moved the HTTP connection handling out of interceptor processing to create an interface for the chain provider.

 The chain provider sets up the initial context and queue of interceptors.
 It starts execution.